swetasharma/sql/README.md

 AUTO_INCREMENT

+Often as we make multiple tables and need to JOIN them together we need an integer primary key for each row so we can efficiently add a reference to a row in some other table as a foreign key.

 CREATE TABLE users (user_id INT UNSIGNED NOT NULL AUTO_INCREMENT, name VARCHAR(128), email VARCHAR(128), PRIMARY KEY(user_id), INDEX(email))
 unsigned meaning positive only, not null means its required, auto_increment please supply it if I dont Primary key: which means we are going to use it a lot